-In the past two years, the COVID-19 pandemic has challenged the security and reliability of the global supply chain.
-Supply chain risks including high logistics costs and shortage of materials have escalated especially in the past year.
-In this regard, we have also included the supply chain as a sustainability risk which we shall put increased emphasis and attention.
+Over the past few years, the COVID-19 pandemic has posed significant challenges to the security and reliability of the global supply chain.
+Supply chain risks including high logistics costs have escalated tremendously and currently in the midst of recovery.
+In response, we have considered and included the supply chain as a sustainability risk which we shall put increased emphasis and attention.

-Our business operations and manufacturing operations are supported by our supply chain management which contributes to our processes from inventory planning, material procurement, production, to delivery of finished goods.
+Our business operations and manufacturing operations are supported by our supply chain management which contribute to our processes from inventory planning, material procurement, production to delivery of manufactured goods.